Career Definition for a Resident Assistant

 Career and Economic Outlook

 Positions for resident assistants are expected to grow greatly over the next decade as the elderly population increases and as former resident assistants leave the field for other opportunities.
-The U.S. Bureau of Labor Statistics (BLS) projects the employment of nursing assistants or resident assistants to grow by about 21% from 2012-2022.
-Pay for a resident assistant tends to be fairly low: the BLS estimates the average annual salary of nursing facility assistants at $24,650 in 2012.
+The U.S. Bureau of Labor Statistics (BLS) projects the employment of nursing assistants and orderlies to grow by about 17% from 2014-2024 (www.bls.gov).
+Pay for a resident assistant tends to be fairly low: the BLS estimates the median annual salary of nursing assistants and orderlies at $25,710 in 2015.